vladkorotnev/cd-player/firm/README.md

 ### Tested CD drives

 * **Recommended: NEC ND-3500A**: just works!
 Wish every one of the others was like this.
+* *Philips/Lite-On DH-20A4P* aka *Buffalo DVSM-XE1219FB*: Load a bit on the slow side, noisy mech!
+Janky ffwd/rewind (using software timer because the drive doesn't do SCAN commands).
+* *MATSHITADVD-RAM SW-9583S*: Works mostly.
+No SPDIF output even though the jack is there??
+Do we need to alter the Mode Select page?
+* *TEAC DV-W58G*: works, janky ffwd/rewind (using software timer because the drive doesn't do SCAN commands).
+Most of the initial development was done with this drive.
+* *NEC CDR-1400C*: kinda works, very unstable state management, sometimes freezes the whole system, doesn't report media type codes properly
+* *TEAC CD-C68E*: works including changer, sometimes TOC reads are broken, workaround is in place but still. *No SPDIF output, so you have to resort to analog.*
 * *Matsushita SR-8171 (slimline)*: mostly works.
 TOC read after disc change is unstable (goes through on 3rd retry, timing/busyflag issue?)
 Needs a standard JAE 50pin to IDE 40pin adapter.
 Does not require 12V supply.
 Analog output only.
-* *NEC CDR-1400C*: kinda works, very unstable state management, sometimes freezes the whole system, doesn't report media type codes properly
-* *TEAC DV-W58G*: works, janky ffwd/rewind (using software timer because the drive doesn't do SCAN commands).
-Most of the initial development was done with this drive.
-* *TEAC CD-C68E*: works including changer, sometimes TOC reads are broken, workaround is in place but still. *No SPDIF output, so you have to resort to analog.*

 ## Capabilities